 This is actually a lot more comfortable than it looks.
 At 5’8″, I could lie in my flat very comfortably.
 If you’re 6’0″ you could sleep diagonal.

-How clean is it at @Gran Bagus?
+How clean is @Gran Bagus?

 Clean.
 Whenever someone left their cubicle space or I exited the bathroom, a cleaner went in and rigorously cleaned and wiped everything down.
 For instance, when I walked into the (shared) shower, it felt like having a private hotel bathroom.
 Everything was clean, sparkly, white and not a drop of water was left as evidence that someone was there before me.
 I got 20 minutes of shower time.
 Unlike Popeye Media Cafe, I had to pay a small shower fee, which was almost equivalent to the cost of Popeye’s towel rental (so it actually balances out).
 For that fee, I got a clean, white towel, free toothbrush and razor.